-The Department of Geography and Geology at Western Kentucky University is the leader in Meteorology and Climatology in the Mid-South.
+The Department of Earth, Environmental, and Atmospheric Sciences at Western Kentucky University is the leader in Meteorology and Climatology in the Mid-South.
 Here are a few reasons why…

 2) The B.S.
 Meteorology degree at WKU is the only meteorology program in Kentucky or Tennessee that enables TV broadcast meteorologists to immediately pursue the Certified Broadcast Meteorologist program of the American Meteorological Society upon graduation.